discretize/discretize-guides/cm-guides/engineer/power-scrapper/static.md

 <CMInformation title="Phase 2 and 3">
 ----
 Share <Boon name="Quickness" /> and <Effect name="Superspeed" /> with <Skill name="functiongyro" /> and <Skill name="bypasscoating"/>.
-- Share the boons as fast as possible after your team regroup from splits.
+- Share the boons as fast as possible after your team regroups from splits.

 Precast <Skill name="minefield" /> before the boss becomes vulnerable.<br/>
 Use <Skill name="electrowhirl" /> into <Skill name="shrapnelgrenade" /> then prepare to break the bar.<br/><br/>